 - Unachievable project deadlines that had been committed to by senior management under the advice of the previous team leader.

 - Angry stakeholders that were unwilling to make compromises in scope or time.

 - A demotivated team in conflict with each other.
 Although funnily enough I always saw them drinking together and getting on like a house on fire when I left work late.

 - Clients from my successful functional area complaining that I was not paying them or their deliverables enough attention.

 - Late nights and weekends away from my family

-It was in a fire fight and completely pinned down.
+I was in a firefight and completely pinned down.